DevExpress/dotnet-eud/reporting-for-desktop/articles/report-designer/report-designer-for-winforms/bind-to-data/bind-a-report-to-a-stored-procedure.md

 	![](../../../../images/eurd-win-data-source-wizard-select-new-connection.png)

-5. On the next page, you can define a custom connection string or select from the list of [supported data providers](../report-designer-tools/data-source-wizard/connect-to-a-database/specify-a-connection-string.md).
+5. On the next page, configure connection parameters.
 Depending on the data provider selected, it may be necessary to specify additional connection options (such as authentication type and database name) on this page.

 	![](../../../../images/eurd-win-data-source-wizard-connection-settings.png)